Essays on cold reads as play appear in Category Fun and Games. In a nutshell:

-Cold reading is a game—”a competitive activity involving skill, chance, or endurance on the part of two or more persons who play according to a set of rules, usually for their own amusement or for that of spectators”—except we don’t compete (we collaborate) and there’s no audience.)
+Cold reading is a game—”a competitive activity involving skill, chance, or endurance on the part of two or more persons who play according to a set of rules, usually for their own amusement or for that of spectators”—except we don’t compete (we collaborate) and there are no spectators.

-We tell ourselves a story, line by line, like playing a hand of cards, and as we do, we talk about it (and ourselves, the world).
-It’s like a book club, only books are read in solitude; we share the story as a group, together—and discuss it as we read, not two weeks later.
+We tell ourselves a story, line by line, like playing hands of cards, and as we do, we talk about it (and ourselves, the world).
+It’s like a book club, only books are read in solitude; we discover a play as a group, together—and discuss it as we read, not two weeks later.

 It’s like a gallery crawl (with friends), soaking up the art and sharing our impressions.
 Plays are dramatic art.

 It’s like a movie, only the picture’s in our minds, and we recite the words.
 It’s fun playing like we’re other people, even if (for the most part) we’re not actors.